mr4lexndr/RelAC/README.md

 - Status LED and Control push button for easy configuration
 - 2 latching relays for low power consumption and thermal emmisions
 - 2 live inputs
-- Small form factor to be hidden behind wall light switch.
+- Small form factor to be hidden behind the wall light switch.
 - Can be configured as single channel device to save cost

 ## User Integration with HomeSpan